Automating Customer Service

 Ultimately, I decided to go with the exploration that includes the "Draft From Thread" CTA rather than a check box under the reply button.
 This is because:

-- "Draft From Thread" reduces the amount of clicks needed to form a reply
+• "Draft From Thread" reduces clicks needed to reply

-- Having a CTA next to the reply button is familiar in terms of button layout
+• CTA layout next to the reply button feels familiar

 Selection Box Exploration:

-- Check mark icon is more consistent with Google’s design system, versus a fill in
+• Check mark is consistent with Google’s design system

 Generate Feedback Report for a Draft

-- “How satisfied are you with this experience?” surveys often use smiley faces on a likert scale - these can be seen in public bathrooms/restaurants/venues etc.
+• “How satisfied are you with this experience?” surveys often use smiley faces on a likert scale

 results & metrics